Call Now:

 After you’re done, check whether the toilet tank is parallel to the wall at the back, and tighten each closet bolt until both fit perfectly.
 Again, press the bowl firmly, tighten the nuts further, and repeat this process until you’re sure the nuts don’t feel loose anymore.

-You must also be cautious not to apply too much force while using the wrench, or you might end up cracking the toilet.
+You must also be careful not to apply too much force while using the wrench, or you might crack the toilet.

 Step 5:

-The next step will be to cut the closet bolts almost level with the nuts using a hacksaw and put the caps on the bolts.
+The next step is to use a hacksaw to cut the closet bolts almost level with the nuts and put the caps on the bolts.

 Step 6: